Last updated: May 4, 2026

 Do I need a license to start a cleaning business in Rhode Island?

-No state license is required to operate a cleaning business in Rhode Island.
-You do need to register your business entity with the Rhode Island Department of State ($150 for an LLC), obtain a local business license from your city or town, and register for applicable taxes.
-Commercial cleaning services are taxable at 7% in Rhode Island; residential cleaning is generally exempt.
+No state-issued cleaning license is required in Rhode Island.
+You need to register your business entity with the RI Department of State ($150 for an LLC), obtain a local business license from your city or town, and register with RI DLT if you hire employees.
+There is no state occupational license for cleaning or janitorial work.

 When does workers’ compensation apply to a cleaning business in Rhode Island?

 As soon as you hire your first employee.
-Rhode Island requires workers’ compensation insurance for any employer with 1 or more employees, without exception.
-Coverage must be obtained from a private carrier and must be in place before the employee’s first day.
-Non-compliance results in fines of $1,000 per day.
-Contact the RI DLT at 401-462-8100 or dlt.ri.gov/workers-compensation/employers.
+Rhode Island requires workers’ compensation insurance for any employer with 1 or more employees, with no exceptions for part-time or seasonal workers.
+Coverage must be active before the employee’s first workday.
+Non-compliance carries fines of $1,000 per day.
+Contact RI DLT at dlt.ri.gov/workers-compensation/employers or 401-462-8100 for carrier referrals and compliance information.

 More Rhode Island Business Guides